 Escorted by an English speaking, degree qualified Turkish tour guide in Turkey and degree qualified Egyptologist throughout Egypt

 International flights, visas and flight from Istanbul to Cairo

-Tip for your tour guides in Turkey and Egypt.
-We recommend you allow $3 - 5 USD per day, per traveller.
+Tip for your tour guides in Turkey and Egypt - we recommend you allow $3 - 5 USD per day, per traveller.
 Tip for your driver in Turkey and Felucca Crew/ Nile Cruise staff in Egypt, we recommend you allow $10 USD for each.
-Tipping of these persons mentioned above is an entirely personal gesture
+These tips are an entirely personal gesture.

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard when necessary.